 Hand-Carved Wood Bark Bowl, $19.99 at World Market

 Mint is so classically Christmas—its fresh and bright flavor cuts through the decadence of quality dark chocolate.
 If you’re looking to really punch up the holiday flair, add some red or green food coloring to the minty center.
+(And we’re not counting the sprinkles as an ingredient.)
 Get the Homemade Peppermint Patties recipe.

 Looking for a last-minute treat to fill up the stockings?
 These simple lollipops are made with just three ingredients: water, sugar, and a few sprinkles!
 The only specialty item you’re going to need is the lollipop stick, found at most craft stores.
 Get the Homemade Holiday Lollipops recipe.